kenjithedev/stakewise/client/README.md

 ## Summary

-This application serves as a comprehensive tool for users wanting to delegate tokens on the EVMOS Testnet.
+This application serves as a comprehensive tool for users wanting to delegate tokens on the Moonbeam Alpha Testnet.
 Its functionalities are designed to provide users with flexibility and control over their delegations, ultimately promoting a more user-friendly staking experience.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).